annapaux/rails-ad-app/README.md

 # Run the app locally
-(The following scripts are guidelines more than instructions.
-I'm working on MacOS 10.14.3) Ruby version 2.5.3
+The following scripts are guidelines more than instructions.
+I'm working on MacOS 10.14.3.
-Rails version 5.2.3
-Bundler version 1.17.1

 ### Create a virtual environment
 ```
 python3 -m venv ad_venv
 ```
-### cd into the environment ruby, rails, bundler
+### cd into the environment and install ruby, rails, bundler
 Note: You should install Ruby before
 ```
 rbenv install 2.5.3